syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Effects.md

 ## Highlight

-[`SfEffects.Highlight`] will provide the highligt effect by changing the BackgroundColor.
+[`SfEffects.Highlight`] will provide the highlight effect by changing the BackgroundColor.

 {% tabs %}